AntoManuele/Comparison-of-Different-Vehicle-Models/README.md

 The project contains more files:
 - Equations.nb is the Mathematica Notebook that contains all the equations used to describe the dynamics of the car;
 - Main.nb is the Mathematica Notebook that contains the simulations of all models;
-- In the folder Car_Parameters there are the parameters of the cars (in .json format).
+- in the folder Car_Parameters there are the parameters of the cars (in .json format).

 To run the project is enough to evaluate the file Main.nb, after that will appear a choose dialog with which you can choose the parameters of the car in the folder Car_Parameters.